rblades/dhworkbook_master/docs/supporting materials/git-rstudio.md

 7. Add a commit message int the top right 'commit message' box.

     You've now made a local commit to your git repository!
 If things go horribly wrong, you can roll back the changes.
-Now, let's setup your github repo for this.
+Now, let's setup your GitHub repo for this.

-8. Go to your github account.
+8. Go to your GitHub account.

 9. Make a new repository; initialize it with a readme.md